 Relations between Colombia and Venezuela remain poor but seem to be improving since Santos became Colombia's President.
 Venezuela is in a fragile state with high levels of crime, civil unrest and economic stagnation due to lower oil prices.
-In December 2016 there has been an increase in mass protests against the inept government of President Madura, food shortages, currentcy restrictions and power outages are a daily occurrence.
+In 2017 there has been an increase in mass protests against the inept government of President Madura, food shortages, currentcy restrictions and power outages are a daily occurrence.
 The border between Colombia & Venezuela has been periodically shut by Venezuela.
 The border areas must be avoided between Colombia, Venezuela and Ecuador as they are unsafe and havens of numerous guerrilla groups including FARC.
 Colombia is certainly safer than it was 3 or 4 years ago but jungle areas near both the Ecuadorian and Venezuelan border should be avoided.
 The rebel grouping FARC signed a historic ceasefire deal with the government on 13 Nov 2016.
 The other smaller rebel group, the ELN, is in negotiation with the government but in February & March 2017 it has increased its low level attacks in order to put pressure on the government.
 So the threat of more violence remains and travellers mush adhered to the FCO advice regarding safe areas.
 We have received a number of reports of taxi drivers in Bogota scamming credit and debit cards so its best to pay with cash where possible.
 For those wishing to understand the background the civil war in Colombia, Tom Feiling's book "Short Walks from Bogota" is a good read.

 The threat from kidnappings remains a risk in Colombia and Mexico but locals (especially high net individuals) and foreign nationals working in the country are assessed at being at the greatest risk.
 Business travellers on short term visits just need to take sensible precautions such as lowering their profile, occasionally changing their routine and being generally careful with their security.